pabllopf/Alis/security.md

 ## 🛡️ Changes to this policy

 We reserve the right to modify this policy at any time.
 If we make significant changes, we will notify you by email or through a notification on our website.

-Thank you for helping us keep Alis safe and secure!